vincentzhang/roi-fcn/README.md

 ## Overview
-This repo contains the code for ROI convolution based FCN.
-It is largely based on the [Faster R-CNN code](https://github.com/rbgirshick/py-faster-rcnn)
+This repo contains the code for ROI-FCN: ROI convolution based FCN, described in the following paper.

-## Citing this work

-If you find Faster-RCNN-FCN useful in your research, please consider citing:
+If you find it useful in your research, please consider citing:

     @inproceedings{zhang2018end,
         title={End-to-end detection-segmentation network with ROI convolution},